 In Tibetan history, Chagpori Medical College in Lhasa is the first documented example of a formalized monastic medical institute.
-It included within its facilities an important Buddhist temple, where religious practices were combined with medical studies and which also served as a place of worship and prayer for
+It included within its facilities an important Buddhist temple, where religious practices were combined with medical studies and which also served as a place of worship and prayer for the general Lhasa population.
+It is to be hoped that the radio mast that has been standing on Chagpori Hill in the place of the destroyed medical college for several decades will soon be removed, along with the present television building.
+A reconstruction of the college on the site would be a natural step in restoring important architectural landmarks in Lhasa.

-A new Chagpori Medical Institute was founded in November 1992 by Trogawa Rinpoche (1931-2005), in the northeast Indian town of Darjeeling, 28 which has long been a thoroughfare for Tibetan traders and attracted Tibetan exiles since 1959.
+A new Chagpori Medical Institute was founded in November 1992 by Trogawa Rinpoche (1931-2005), in the northeast Indian town of Darjeeling,28 which has long been a thoroughfare for Tibetan traders and attracted Tibetan exiles since 1959.
 Trogawa Rinpoche was a graduate of the Lhasa Chagpori Medical College, who taught widely in India and also internationally.